Mauser Model 1893: History

 Spain remained neutral during World War I, but Model 1893 Mausers saw extensive service with both regular troops and the Spanish Legion during the Rif War of 1920–1927 against Moroccan rebels.
 The rifles were still in service during the Spanish Civil War of 1936–1939 on both sides of the conflict.
 Many of the Model 1893 rifles were modernized during the war.
 The 7 mm chambered Mausers were replaced in Spanish service in 1943 by the Spanish M43, a derivative of the German Karabiner 98k, chambered in the more powerful 7.92×57mm Mauser cartridge, though the M1893 and M1916 versions of the rifles remained in service in various capacities into the 1950s.
 They were still the standard rifle of some Spanish units during the Ifni War, the rifle being also used by their opponents of the Moroccan Army of Liberation.
 Some of the M1916 guns were modernized in the 1950s and served even longer, though the widespread development of semi-automatic rifles after World War II quickly rendered the Mausers suitable only for second-line duties.

 Between 1894 and 1899, Mauser manufactured approximately 201,100 of the M1893 rifles for the Ottoman Empire.
 The Ottoman Army did not widely issue the rifle to its troops, or indeed train those who were equipped with it.
 During the Greco-Turkish War of 1897, only about a tenth of Ottoman soldiers were equipped with the rifle, with the remainder carrying obsolescent Snider–Enfields and Martini–Henrys.
 Many of the M1893s (and other models of modern rifles) acquired by the Ottoman Army were kept in government arsenals rather than issued to soldiers.
 The same remained true in the Balkan Wars of 1912–1913.
 Ottoman soldiers, who were typically familiar with old muzzle-loading rifles, frequently had trouble operating the rifle.
 The rifles continued on in Ottoman service through World War I.

 A slightly modified M1893 rifle were also sold to Brazil, chambered in 7 mm and designated M1894.
-Produced in long rifle and carbine version, it was used during the War of Canudos in 1897 and later during the Contestado War alongside the Mauser Model 1908.
+Produced in long rifle and carbine version, it was used during the War of Canudos in 1897 and later during the Contestado War and the Constitutionalist Revolution alongside the Mauser Model 1908.
 Moreover, some M1893 long rifles and cavalry carbines in 7.65 mm were made at Fabrique Nationale for the Belgian Gendarmerie, the Garde Civique and the Congo Free State after 1894.